CoulonLab/chromag-pipeline/README.md

 - `fiji_dict`: the path to the Fiji executable

 ## Authors
-Maxime Woringer, with inputs from multiple authors & collaborators
+Maxime Woringer, with inputs from multiple authors & collaborators, and limited & credited Stack Overflow copy-pasting.

 ## License
 GPLv3+, see the LICENSE file included in this repository for more details.